AdiP84/Automation/README.md

 I attached images which validate the successful execution of all 9 automated tests on Decathlon, eBay, Google, Amazon and LinkedIn webpages.
 The Cypress framework was successfully integrated into Jenkins CI tool.
 The project is parameterised.
+Moreover, the eCommerce "Decathlon" test was converted to feature file with Gherkin syntax (BDD Cucumber framework).